 Mark Lawrenson states his prediction for Leicester v Chelsea FC

-Mark Lawrenson is tipping Chelsea FC to edge to a 2-1 win over Leicester City in their FA Cup quarter-final on Sunday
+Mark Lawrenson is backing Chelsea FC to secure a 2-0 win against Leicester City on Tuesday night

-Mark Lawrenson is backing Chelsea FC to reach the FA Cup semi-finals thanks to a 2-1 victory over Leicester City at the King Power Stadium on Sunday afternoon.
+Mark Lawrenson is backing Chelsea FC to secure a 2-0 win against Leicester City at the King Power Stadium on Tuesday night.